Jodosoft/Libraries/README.md

   <tr>
     <td>Usability</td>
     <td>
-      <p>API documentation is available at https://jodo.dev, though it is mostly auto-generated for the time being.
+      <p>Work-in-progress API documentation is available at https://jodo.dev.
 Please see the sections below for more detail on each package.</p>
       <p>
         <a href="https://jodo.dev"><img alt="Documentation" src="https://img.shields.io/badge/documentation-passing-005784?style=flat-square&color=005784"></a>
       </p>